 Just because bookmakers typically bet to over 100%, there are still lots of bets out there that offer value and give you the chance to profit from football betting.
 If you think that Arsenal should be 6/4 to beat Chelsea and the bookies are offering 7/4, you should have a bet.
 Of course, it’s deciding why you think Arsenal should be 6/4 to beat Chelsea.

 It could be as simple as they have won four of their last 10 matches against Chelsea, which makes them a 6/4 chance on that statistic.
-However, you may also want a few more factors on your side, such as Chelsea’s best striker is injured, etc.
+However, you may also want a few more factors on your side, such as Chelsea’s best striker being injured, etc.

 How Do You Pick Winning Bets In Football?